chuynh18/tictactoe/README.md

 1. Minor AI and game logic refactor
     * AI code slightly DRYer
     * Removed check draw function (it was never necessary.  oops.)
+1. Refactored win logic so that the game is aware of which cells led to the win, allowing me to blink the row, column, or diagonal that led to the win.
+This logic works if even if the player managed to win by creating more than one line simultaneously (that is to say, if the winning player managed to construct a row and a column or two diagonals, both winning lines will blink).

 Basically, I took a fairly logical and incremental approach to building out this code.